SarthakMakhija/basics-of-database-design/README.md

 + Size of memory mapped file is hardcoded 4096 bytes

 # 16th August 2021
-+ Current implementation acquires lock on the database key/value log file in an exclusive mode
++ Current implementation acquires a lock in an exclusive mode on the key/value log file
 + Current implementation releases the lock on the database file on store close